 80 Years of International Film Archives

-the aim of bringing together institutions dedicated to the collection and preservation of global film heritage.
-Beyond the
+in 1938 with the aim of bringing together institutions dedicated to the collection and preservation of global film heritage.

-pragmatics of film archiving, FIAF's 80th anniversary stands for 80 years of institutionalized international cooperation and
+Beyond the pragmatics of film archiving, FIAF's 80th anniversary stands for 80 years of institutionalized international cooperation

 for providing access to and showing films.
 Its decisions (intended and otherwise) have largely shaped the selection of what